skonfig/extra/type/__wikijs/man.rst

 See wiki.js.org for more information.
-This type deploys with a postgresql database, since it is the upstream recommended for production, and they seem to strongly suggest that in thenext releases, they will not support anything else.
+This type deploys with a postgresql database, since it is the upstream recommended for production, and they seem to strongly suggest that in the next releases, they will not support anything else.

 Currently, this type servers wikijs as standalone, listening on ports 80 and 443, and with a service file for OpenRC.
 Feel free to contribute a